-The Human Resources, Safety and Governance Committee (the "HRS&G Committee") is responsible for recommending to the Board, from time-to-time, a list of potential Directors meeting the Company's general criteria for Board membership, as well as suitable nominees to fill specific vacancies occurring between annual meetings of Shareholders.
-The processes used by the committee, as well as the basis for its recommendations, are outlined in the HRS&G Committee Charter.
-The Board is responsible for selecting nominees for election to membership on the Board for presentation at the annual meeting of Shareholders.
+The Human Resources and Governance Committee (the "HR&G Committee") is responsible for recommending to the Board, from time-to-time, a list of potential Directors meeting the Company's general criteria for Board membership, as well as suitable nominees to fill specific vacancies occurring between annual meetings of Shareholders.
+The processes used by the committee, as well as the basis for its recommendations, are outlined in the HR&G Committee Charter.
+The Board is responsible for selecting nominees for election to the Board at the annual meeting of Shareholders.